Washington Alternative Teacher Certification

 Out-of-state teachers may be eligible for reciprocity in Washington.
 Washington does not often recognize reciprocity through the National Association of State Directors of Teacher Education and Certification (NASDTEC).
 However, the state will evaluate a candidate’s state-approved teacher education program and degree from an accredited school to fulfill Washington’s requirements.
 Candidates whose education and experience are deemed to meet requirements must typically then pass the Washington state exams for educators, the WEST-B and WEST-E assessments.
 For further details, visit our guide to teaching license reciprocity.

-- State of Washington Professional Educator Standards Board Alternate Routes to Certification Pathway
+- Washington Professional Educator Standards Board Alternate Routes to Certification Pathway: Overview of available routes for alternative certification in the state, with links to detailed requirements.

 Schools with Alternative Certification Programs in Washington